On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

-Now we prove the following claim about the mutual distance for randomly distributed points in the unit disk. \begin{lemma} Let the polynomial $p(z)$ be randomly chosen in $\mathcal{P}_d$ or $\mathcal{P}_d/S_d$.
-Then the mutual distance between any pair of its roots is at least ${1}/{d^{1+\eta}}$, for any fixed $\eta>0$, with probability at least $1-1/d^{2\eta}$. \end{lemma} \begin{proof} First, note that the claim for a randomly chosen polynomial in $\mathcal{P}_d/S_d$ follows from the claim for a randomly chosen polynomial in $\mathcal{P}_d$.
+\begin{lemma} Let the polynomial $p$ be randomly chosen in $\mathcal{P}_d$ or $\mathcal{P}_d/\Sigma_d$.
+Then for any $\eta > 0$ the mutual distance between any pair of its roots is at least ${1}/{d^{1+\eta}}$ with probability at least $1-1/d^{2\eta}$. \end{lemma} \begin{proof} First, note that the claim for a randomly chosen polynomial in $\mathcal{P}_d/\Sigma_d$ is equivalent to the claim for a randomly chosen polynomial in $\mathcal{P}_d$ (the symmetry group $\Sigma_d$ acts in the same way on the set of all roots both on the space of all polynomials, and on the subspace of those where the distance between roots is at least $1/d^{1+\eta}$; polynomials with exact multiple roots have probability zero).

 Choosing randomly a polynomial in $\mathcal{P}_d$ is equivalent to choosing randomly and independently its roots.
 For a positive number $r$, the probability $p_{d,r}$ that $d$ uniformly and independently distributed points in the unit disk have mutual distance at least $r$ is at least

 (the unit disk has area $\pi$, and after $k$ roots are selected, the $k+1$-st root must avoid an area of at most $k\pi r^2$; this has probability $(\pi-\pi kr^2)/\pi=1-kr^2)$.

 Since $\log(1+x) \ge x/(1+x)$ for $x>-1$, we get